immortalmice/LinkArray/Javascript/README.md

 * Compare: Doubly Linked List (Factor)

 are the performances comparison of original array and doubly-linked-list in JavaScript. **The unit is the ratio to inverse of time.**
 Ex.
-AdaptiveArray performs faster than array by 100.5128 times in **\[GET\] With Prefilling** test with **2000 data**.
+AdaptiveArray performs faster than doubly-linked-list by 100.5128 times in **\[GET\] With Prefilling** test with **2000 data**.
 *The ratio being a negative number means the performance is slower.
 It's a easier way to visualize: 0.5 times => -2 times.*

 In these two pages, the 19 to 31 rows are the scores.
-The scores are used to compare the performances of AutoLinkArray/AdaptiveArray with different size of data in the same test section.
+The scores are used to compare the performances of AutoLinkArray/AdaptiveArray with different length of command list in the same test section.
 Say B18 as example. `B18 = (B18 - Min(B4-CO4)) / (Max(B4-CO4) - Min(B4-CO4))`.
 Finally, we analysis the performances by columns.
-The analysis is aim to find the **best, worst, average** performances with certain size of data in each test section.
+The analysis is aim to find the **best, worst, average** performances with certain length of command list in each test section.
 Take column B as example. `B32 = Min(B18-B30)、B33 = Max(B18-B30)、B34 = Averge(B18-B30)`.

 # Brief Analysis
 The way to implement AutoLinkArray in JavaScript is:
-Do refactor when the number of not refactored nodes exceeds 5000 in `array`.
+*Do refactor when the number of not refactored nodes exceeds 5000 in `array`.*
 1. Only one type of command:
     * \[SHIFT\], \[UNSHIFT\] AutoLinkArray performs better than original array apparently.
     * \[GET\] AutoLinkArray outperforms the doubly-linked-list apparently.